 It is known as the Surf City due to its mild climate and long, beautiful beaches reaching a length of 8.5 miles.

 The beach farther inland also has a central park with lakes, fields, gardens, and even an equestrian center, where you can go horseback riding on the beaches.

 Additionally, there is the Bolsa Chica Ecological Reserve, which shelters a variety of bird species in its dunes and wetlands.

 Morro Bay is named after the ancient volcanic Morro Rock, a mound at the end of its beach.
 It is one of the most charming small towns in CA.

-The rock itself is nestled within the Morro Bay State Park, where you can engage in an abundance of outdoor activities, such as hiking, biking, surfing, kayaking, boating, and even golfing, near its numerous lagoons and trails.
+The rock itself is nestled within Morro Bay State Park, where you can choose from an abundance of outdoor activities, such as hiking, biking, surfing, kayaking, boating, and even golfing, near its numerous lagoons and trails.

-There is also a saltwater marsh home to many birds, and trails leading up to the stunning Black Hill granting both views over the bay and the city.
+There is also a saltwater marsh home to many birds and trails leading up to the stunning Black Hill which grants both views over the bay and the city.